Simple close curve magnetization and application to Bellman's lost in the forest problem: Application to Bellman's lost in the forest problem

-\section{\textbf{Application to Bellman's lost in the forest problem}}
+\section{Application to Bellman's lost in the forest problem}

-This section pretty much illustrates a sketch of an application of the underlying notion to Bellman's lost in the forest problem.
-The solution is quite algorithmic in nature but works primarily in parallel with the above developments.
+This section illustrates a sketch of an application of the underlying notion to the Bellman lost in the forest problem.
+The solution is quite algorithmic in nature, but works primarily in parallel with the above developments.
 The Bellman lost in the forest problem is one of the most important problems in the area of optimization, yet we find the following tools developed in the foregone section useful.
-The problem is often stated in the following manner:
+The problem is often stated as follows:

 \begin{question}[Bellman's lost in the forest problem] Given a hiker lost in the forest with his orientation unknown, what is the best decision to be taken to exit in the shortest possible time taking into into consideration the shape of the boundary of the forest and the dimension of the space covering the forest? \end{question}